zach-bergman/the_tea/README.md

 # The Tea

 Welcome to **The Tea**, a Rails application developed as part of the Turing School's Mod 4 Take-Home Challenge.
-This project is designed to showcase a range of skills, including API consumption, custom endpoints, and testing, while demonstrating your ability to build a RESTful API with clean, maintainable code.
+This project is designed to showcase a range of skills, including API exposure, custom endpoints, and testing, while demonstrating the ability to build a RESTful API with clean, maintainable code.

 ## Table of Contents